 Israel-based eToro is cryptocurrency trading platform.
 Unlike traditional investment platforms, it does not offer access to any form of standard financial products or assets.
 You cannot trade stocks, bonds, funds or options.
-Although investors outside of the U.S. can use eToro to trade foreign currencies, which was the platform’s original product before it branched out into crypto, this feature is not available in the U.S.due to regulations around this marketplace.
+Although investors outside of the U.S. can use eToro to trade foreign currencies, which was the platform’s original product before it branched out into crypto, this feature is not available in the U.S. due to regulations around this marketplace.
 A financial advisor can give you sound advice about how cryptocurrencies might fit into your financial plans.

-Services & Features: What does eToro Offer?
+Services and Features: What does eToro Offer?

 Unlike many cyptocurrency marketplaces, eToro prides itself on making cryptocurrencies accessible.
 In particular it advertises its social trading features, also known as copy trading, and its ease of use, all of which were designed to help bring new traders into the cryptocurrency game.
 This has led to one of the platform’s boldest and best decisions, which was to limit the number of currencies it sells.
 Although most crypto marketplaces offer as many assets as they can, and at time of writing there were over 2,000 cryptocurrencies floating around, eToro offers only 16.
 Among them are Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Dash and Stellar.
 This helps make the service far more accessible than most cryptocurrency trading platforms, which can overwhelm new traders with industry jargon and a wash of unfamiliar assets.